lorf/csr-spi-ftdi/README.md

 ### Building

-These instructions are for building in a Docker container using image with all dependencies installed.
+These instructions are for building on Linux in Docker container using provided Docker image with all dependencies installed.

 To setup Docker see <https://docs.docker.com/install/>.
 To build simply run

     ./build.sh